 - The non-leader must follow suit, if possible

 - If he cannot follow suit, he must trump, if able

-- A trump lead must be won, if possible
+- A trump lead must be beaten by a higher trump, if possible

 The rules of winning a trick are as follows: